Anisha7/The-Go-Programming-Language/Chapter3/README.md

 8. Rendering fractals at high zoom levels demands great arithmetic precision.
 Implement this fractal using 4 different representations of numbers: complex64, complex128, big.Float, and big.Rat (math/big package).
 Compare performance and memory usage.
 At what zoom levels do rendering artifacts become visible?
 9. Write a web server that renders fractals and writes image data to the client.
 Allow the client to specify the x, y, and zoom values as parameters to the HTTP request.

+## 4. Booleans
+- true, false

+## 5. Strings
+- Building up strings can be a lot of allocation and copying.
+In these cases, using bytes.Buffer type can be more efficient.
+-